CREATE VIEW

 is set toBINDING ON

-, objects referenced by the view cannot be dropped if the view exists; you would need to drop the view before dropping these objects.By default, SCHEMA_
+, objects referenced by the view cannot be dropped if the view exists; the view must be dropped before dropping these objects.By default, SCHEMA_

 is set toBINDING OFF